tjvantoll/articles/sidekick-kinvey/article.md

 ## Starting from a new template

-Your enterprise authentication journey starts in NativeScript Sidekick, a desktop application with a variety of helpful features for NativeScript development.
+Your enterprise authentication journey starts in NativeScript Sidekick, our desktop application with a variety of helpful features for NativeScript development.

 One of those features is a collection of starter templates designed to help you get up and running fast.
 And as of today, you’ll see one brand new template specifically designed for enterprise authentication.